IDAES/idaes-pse/docs/advanced_user_guide/custom_models/unit_model_development.rst

         description="Arguments to use for constructing property packages", doc="""A ConfigBlock with arguments to be passed to a property block(s) and used when constructing these."""))

 For unit models involving multiple property packages, or those that include reaction packages, additional pairs of configuration arguments are required for each of these.
-Model developers must provide unique names for each configuration argument, and are encourage to use meaningful names ot assist users in understanding what package should be linked to each argument.
+Model developers must provide unique names for each configuration argument, and are encourage to use meaningful names to assist end-users in understanding what package should be linked to each argument.

-Model developers may also declare additional configuration arguments to give users of their model the ability to change the behavior of different parts of the model.
-For example, the core iDAES Unit Model Library makes use of these to  provide flexibility in the form of the balance equations.
+Model developers may also declare additional configuration arguments to give end-users the ability to change the behavior of different parts of the model.
+For example, the core IDAES Unit Model Library makes use of these to  provide flexibility in the form of the balance equations.
 Use of additional configuration arguments is entirely optional.

 Unit Model `build` Method
 -------------------------